-Business entities in Italy
+Business entities in Italy in 2023

-The Italian Limited Liability Company (SRL)
+The Limited Liability Company (SRL)

-- It is possible to setup an Italian limited liability company with only i) one shareholder, contributing a minimum paid-up capital of €10,000 and ii) one director, who does not need to be EU citizen or resident to complete the process;
+- It is possible to open an Italian company with only i) one shareholder, contributing a minimum paid-up capital of €1 and ii) one director, who does not need to be an EU citizen or resident to complete the process;

-The Italian Publicly-Limited Company (SpA)
+The Public-Limited Company (SpA)

 - Setup of a public limited company in Italy requires i) a minimum paid-up capital of €50,000 and ii) the appointment of a) one director and b) one auditor.
 Only the latter is required to be resident in Italy.
 It is also customary (but not legally required) to appoint a Board of Administrators, to ensure the director(s) is acting in the best interest of the shareholders;

-The Italy Free Zone Company
+The Free Zone Company

-The Italy Branch Office (Succursale)
+The Branch Office (Filiale)

 - Best uses for an Italian branch office: the main advantage of branch registration in Italy is the ability for the head office to prepare only one set of financial statements.
-However, the head office has also unlimited liability against any debt or loss of the branch office.
+However, the head office also has unlimited liability against any debt or loss of the branch office.

-Representative Office (Ufficio di Rappresentanza)
+The Representative Office (Ufficio di Rappresentanza)

-- Representative offices are only legally allowed to engage in i) market research and ii) promotion of the business of their foreign head office;
+- Representative offices are legally allowed to only engage in i) market research and ii) promotion of the business of their foreign head office;

 Table of comparison between Italy entities